 More user-friendly App Permissions

-App Permissions will have a much more user-friendly approach.
-Instead of the app offering little more than ON/OFF sliders for each app within a service (such as body sensors, calendar, call logs, camera, etc.), the new layout makes it very clear what apps have permission for a specific service and retains the simplicity of allowing or denying an app permission to access any given service (Figure C).
+App Permissions now have a much more user-friendly approach.
+Instead of the app offering little more than ON/OFF sliders for each app within a service (such as body sensors, calendar, call logs, camera, etc.), the new layout makes it very clear what apps have permission for a specific service and retains the simplicity of allowing or denying an app permission to access any given service (Figure D).

 - Google Assistant is 10x faster and knows where your mom lives (CNET)